-Plans for the park’s development evolved over time, including one by landscape architect Charles Downing Lay which won a silver medal in “Designs for Town Planning” in the 1936 Summer Olympics in Berlin, the first medal awarded to an American that summer.
+Plans for the park’s development evolved over time, including one by landscape architect Charles Downing Lay which won a Olympic medal in “Designs for Town Planning” in the 1936 Summer Olympics in Berlin, the first medal awarded to an American that summer.

 Fill deposited in the marshlands in the 1930s and new land purchases increased the park’s area to 1822 acres by 1937.
 That year the Board of Aldermen named the site “Brooklyn Marine Park.”
 A series of additional land transactions, including the 1974 transfer of 1024 acres to the National Park Service for inclusion in the Gateway National Recreation Area, have stabilized the area of Marine Park at 798 acres, including land underwater.